aistairc/mf-api/README.md

 ----------------

 Docker container with **MF-API Server** is available [here](https://github.com/aistairc/mf-api/blob/main/Dockerfile).
-This image is based on the official **MobilityDB** docker image (Tag:14-3.2-1), please refer to [them](https://hub.docker.com/r/mobilitydb/mobilitydb) for more information.
+This image is based on the official **MobilityDB** docker image (Tag:14-3.2-1).
+Please refer to [them](https://hub.docker.com/r/mobilitydb/mobilitydb) for more information.

 If you have installed docker in your system, you can run MF-API Server as below:
 ```commandline